 Yes.
 You are allowed to bring guests (2 max) to New Student Orientation.
 However, there is a $35.00 fee for each guest, including children under 12.
 This fee covers materials given to each guest and meals.
 Overnight campus accommodations are reserved for future DSU students attending orientation.
 Parents and guests are asked to reserve a room at a nearby hotel.
 Please visit our Local Accommodations section for a listing of hotels in the area.

-Please Note: The guest fee is waived during Spring New Student Orientation.
+Please Note: The guest fee is waived during Spring and Makeup New Student Orientation.
 Guests are responsible for their own meals.
 Please limit to 2 guests.

 What are some key things to remember for my orientation session?